In Depth Baby Product Reviews Led by a Pediatrician

 A lot goes into learning about sunscreens and assessing a product's eco-health, particularly its earth-friendly and health-conscious qualities.
 Lucky for you, we dove in and closely looked at each product's label and ingredients.
 To score the competition, we researched and compared the lineup for multiple factors, such as whether or not it is USA-made, reef-friendly, fragrance-free, uses organic ingredients, free of common allergens, and its rating on the Environmental Working Group (EWG).
 This non-profit corporation is committed to healthier living.

-The lowest-scoring product in our lineup is the Aveeno Kids Continuous Protection.
-The Aveeno has a lack of information compared to the others we tested.
+The lowest-scoring product in our lineup is the Aveeno Kids.
+Compared to the others we tested, the Aveeno lacks information.
 Although this product is fragrance-free, which is a positive thing, we couldn't locate any information (on the bottle or manufacturer's website) to determine if it is reef-friendly or free of common allergens.
 Also, to our knowledge, it doesn't use any organic ingredients.

 Make Sunscreen Use a Habit